joaopauloschuler/neural-api/README.md

 * [Many neural network architectures for CIFAR-10 image classification](https://sourceforge.net/p/cai/svncode/HEAD/tree/trunk/lazarus/experiments/testcnnalgo/testcnnalgo.lpr)
 * [MNIST](https://github.com/joaopauloschuler/neural-api/tree/master/examples/SimpleMNist), [Fashion MNIST](https://github.com/joaopauloschuler/neural-api/tree/master/examples/SimpleFashionMNIST) and [CIFAR-100](https://github.com/joaopauloschuler/neural-api/tree/master/examples/Cifar100CaiDenseNet)

-You can save and load trained models (neural networks) with `TNNet.LoadFromFile` and `TNNet.SaveToFile`.
+You can save and load trained models (neural networks) with `TNNet.SaveToFile` and `TNNet.LoadFromFile`.
 The file format is portable meaning that you can train on CPU and run on GPU or train in AMD and run on ARM as examples.
 The following code shows a simple example for image classification loading a [pre-trained](https://github.com/joaopauloschuler/pre-trained-neural-api-networks/) model:
 ```
   procedure ClassifyOneImageSimple;
   var